-This article shows you a couple of things to keep in mind in regard to floor plans when ordering a building model
+This article shows you a couple of points to keep in mind when ordering a floor plan conversion

 Minimum quality requirements